richorama/richorama.github.io/_posts/2015-09-21-serving-angle-brackets.md

 You can add a file in there, perhaps a favicon (`favicon.ico`).

-You'll have to restart your node process, but you should see you file is now being served.
+You'll have to restart your node process, but you should see your file is now being served.

 This allows you to serve static assets from your node app, without your application code needing to be concerned about what the files are.
 Any request that comes in and matches a filename will be automatically served for you.